Travel to developing countries

 - Eat only food that is fully cooked and served hot.
 Peel all fruits and vegetables before consuming.
 Avoid salads, uncooked and unpasteurized foods, and items sold by street vendors.
 Do not eat "bushmeat" such as bats, monkeys, or other wild game.

 - Drink only beverages made with boiled water or commercial bottled water or other beverages that come sealed.
 Use bottled watered when brushing teeth.
 Wipe the outsides of bottles or cans before drinking from them.
 Never consume any amount of tap water or items (such as ice cubes) made with tap water.

-- If swimming, take care not to ingest any water.
+- If swimming, brushing your teeth, or showering, take care not to ingest any water.
 Never swim if you have any open cuts, sores, or abrasions.
 If traveling to an area where schistosomiasis is common, avoid swimming or wading in fresh water.